quicwg/ops-drafts/draft-ietf-quic-manageability.md

 be verified as an Initial packet by checking that the third and fourth bits of the header are both set to 0.
-Then the Destination Connection ID needs to be extracted to calculate the Initial secret using the version-specific Initial salt, as described in Section 5.2 of {{QUIC-TLS}}.
+Then the Destination Connection ID needs to be extracted to calculate the Initial secret using the version-specific Initial salt, as described in {{Section 5.2 of QUIC-TLS}}.
 The length of the connection ID is indicated in the 6th byte of the header followed by the connection ID itself.

 To determine the end of the header and find the start of the payload, the packet number length, the source connection ID length, and the token length need to be extracted.
-The packet number length is defined by the seventh and eight bits of the header as described in Section 17.2 of {{QUIC-TRANSPORT}}, but is obfuscated as described in Section 5.4 of {{QUIC-TLS}}.
+The packet number length is defined by the seventh and eight bits of the header as described in {{Section 17.2 of QUIC-TRANSPORT}}, but is obfuscated as described in {{Section 5.4 of QUIC-TLS}}.
 The source connection ID length is specified in the byte after the destination connection ID.
-The token length, which follows the source connection ID, is a variable-length integer as specified in Section 16 of {{QUIC-TRANSPORT}}.
+The token length, which follows the source connection ID, is a variable-length integer as specified in {{Section 16 of QUIC-TRANSPORT}}.

 After decryption, the client's Initial packet can be parsed to detect the CRYPTO frame that contains the TLS ClientHello, which then can be parsed similarly to